brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

     - forEach version

 - Look over nathan s' slider
-- Visualizing JS - Make a shift, unshift, pop, push, slice, splice, substr, substring visualizer with mnemonic devices
-- Visualizing JS - Make a function maker that shows all the thing you can dump into arguments (string, array, obj, fn, number)

 - WDYGT (What did you Google today)

 - Layout (popularly bad habits)